Topics of Interest | Important Dates | Submission Instructions | Organization

 Edmon Begoli, PhD, Chief Data Architect, Oak Ridge National Laboratory

-Geraldine Van der Auwera, PhD, VP for Publicity and Communications, Data Engineering Group Leader, Broad Institute of MIT and Harvard
+Geraldine Van der Auwera, PhD, Associate Director of Outreach and Communications, Data Sciences Platform, Broad Institute of MIT and Harvard.

 Fabian Prasser, PhD, Intitute of Medical Informatics, Statistics and Epidemiology, University Hospital rechts der Isar, Technical University of Munich (TUM)